Work with SAM component monitors

 For some component monitors, you can set threshold conditions on the monitored parameters to indicate warning and critical conditions.
 For example, to monitor the percentage of free space remaining on a volume, set a warning threshold at 15%, and a critical condition at 5%.
-See Manage thresholds in SAM.
+See Manage application monitor thresholds in SAM.

 Component monitor scripts